Bad Bunny

 Bad Bunny with his brothers

-The nickname originated after a school event required him to dress up as a cute rabbit.
-Pictures captured him with an incredibly angry expression.
-He truly wasn't happy about it, but the family nickname stuck.
+The nickname came from a school event where he had to dress up as a cute rabbit.
+Photos caught him looking absolutely furious.
+He really wasn't happy about it, but the family nickname stuck.

 Besides music, as a teenager, Benito loved skateboarding and enjoyed watching wrestling matches.